jadecci/coord2nii/README.md

 To see usage of the script: `python3 coords2nii.py -h`

+## Coordinates type

+By default, the script assumes that the coordinates are in XYZ/LAS orientation, following the peak coordinates from NeuroSynth.
+Set `--type RAS` if you are sure your coordinates are in RAS orientation.

 ## Example

 To run an example, use `python3 coords2nii.py example_coord.csv example_coord.nii.gz` in the command line